 The badly damaged photo

 A client contacted me with a very badly damaged photo.
-There was a figure in the background who’s face was missing and the whole image had coverage of fine cracks.
+There was a figure in the background who had their face missing and the whole image had coverage of fine cracks.
 It was ok for me to remove the figure at the client’s request.
 The cracks varied from superfine to chunks of emulsion missing.
 This occurred right across the photo.

 To preserve the varying textures throughout the photo, the best approach was to use the “healing brush tool”.
 The healing brush tool can be used to pick up an area of good texture and place it down over a crack.
 The crack is healed but preserving the tones around that area but replacing the texture on top.
 I used this for textures in the shadows where the grain was shaper, skin where the grain is very soft, and varying textures on the donkey and clothes.

 As you can see from the image there are hundreds of cracks.
-I had to selectively repair smaller area to start with, producing good block of texture.
+I had to selectively repair smaller area to start with, producing a good block of texture.
 I started with the brown dress and moved onto more clothes, skin and ground.
-Each time sampling and healing my way through smaller areas to build up bigger ones.
-Once I had enough undamaged textures i could switch to a larger brush to start rebuilding the larger cracks.
-From here with the bigger area, i could move onto the folds and crease marks.
+Each time sampling and healing my way through smaller areas to build up to bigger ones.
+Once I had enough undamaged textures I could switch to a larger brush to start rebuilding the larger cracks.
+From here with the bigger area, I could move onto the folds and crease marks.
 This went on for more than four hours.

 * In the above I talk about restoring a photo in Photoshop.
 I assume you have basic knowledge of the software and are aware of the terms in quote “” marks.
 If not simply search the blog.

 If you need your badly damaged photo restored and colourized check out my colourizing a black and white photo, main page.